iWinston/typeorm-plus/README.md

 We are using MySQL in this example, but you can use any other supported database.
-To use another database, simply change the `type` in the options to the database type you are using: mysql, mariadb, postgres, sqlite, mssql, oracle, websql, cordova, react-native or mongodb.
+To use another database, simply change the `type` in the options to the database type you are using: mysql, mariadb, postgres, sqlite, mssql, oracle, cordova, react-native or mongodb.
 Also make sure to use your own host, port, username, password and database settings.

 We added our Photo entity to the list of entities for this connection.